 God is not simply a passive observer, the Bible tells us that He sustains His creation—something that is evident from scientific research.

-When we accept Genesis as it was meant to be taken—as literal history—then we understand that death, disease, and violence are intrusions into this world, and that they occurred after Adam was created.
+When we accept Genesis as it was meant to be taken—as literal history—then we understand that death, disease, and violence are intrusions into this world.

 John Humphrys is a household name in the UK.
 He is one of the principal anchors of BBC Radio 4's Today Programme, which broadcasts every morning of the week except Sunday.